You will need the following to enter Bangladesh:

 Transiting is when you pass through one country on the way to your final destination.

 For those planning to transit through Bangladesh on your way to another country, visas for Bangladesh are not required for those remaining airside at the airport.
-However, we have been unable to confirm that COVID-19 measures do not apply, and we would recommend meeting the Government of Bangladesh’s COVID-19 requirements.
-For example, unvaccinated travellers may wish to ensure that they have a negative PCR test result, taken no more than 72 hours of their departure, and familiarise themselves with any airline requirements, together with those of the final destination.
+You should familiarise yourself with any COVID related airline requirements and those of your final destination.

 Check your passport and travel documents before you travel

 If you are visiting Bangladesh, your passport should be valid for 6 months when applying for a visa to visit Bangladesh.

 Check with your travel provider to make sure your passport and other travel documents meet their requirements.

 Foreign nationals working in Bangladesh must get an Income Tax Clearance Certificate or an Income Tax Exemption Certificate before each departure from Bangladesh.
 Full details are available on the Bangladesh Board of Revenue website.